uwescience/myria-docs/myriaX.markdown

 	From smallTable as t1, smallTable as t2
 	Where t1.col2 = t2.col1;

-This query writes results back to the backend storage.
+This query writes results back to the backend storage in a relation called `smallTable_join_smallTable`.
 You should be able to find the result tables in your databases.
 The table name is specified in the `DbInsert` operator, change it if you want.

-* Download a dataset.
+#### Download a dataset.

     curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable_join_smallTable/data

-This will download the table `smallTable` in CSV format.
+This will download the table `smallTable_join_smallTable` in CSV format.
 JSON and TSV are also supported, to do that, specify the format like this:

     curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable_join_smallTable/data?format=json

 ### 5. Shutdown the cluster